-- 17. The consultation period ran between 5 August 2021 and 20 September 2021.
+- 18. Consideration was given to the school holiday period.
+Therefore, the consultation period ran between 5 August 2021 and 20 September 2021.
 Documents relating to the review were made available on the Council's website and at the Civic Centre.
-Representations could be submitted via the online questionnaire, or in writing via email or by post. - 18.
+Representations could be submitted via the online questionnaire, or in writing via email or by post. - 19.
 Representations were sought from such persons as the Council considers to have particular expertise in relation to access to premises or facilities for person who have different forms of disability.
-A full list of consultees is attached at Appendix 4. - 19.
+A list of consultees is attached at Appendix 4. - 20.
 The Acting Returning Officer (ARO) for Edmonton, Enfield North and Enfield Southgate parliamentary constituencies provided a submission which was published on 5 August 2021.
-The ARO's submission was made available on the Council website from 5 August and at Enfield Civic Centre.
-The ARO's methodology, approach and proposals are set out in Appendix 7. - 20.
-As part of the consultation process, all London Borough of Enfield councillors, the Members of Parliament for Enfield's three parliamentary constituencies, the Greater London Assembly Member for Enfield & Haringey, and agents for candidates who have stood in London Borough of Enfield elections in recent years were invited to respond to the consultation via email. - 21.
-The public consultation was advertised on the Council website, the Council's social media channels, internal staff channels, clear channel boards around the borough, in local newspapers, Council e-newsletters and at ward forums. - 22.
-The consultation was forwarded to around 480 community groups including disability groups, sports clubs, residents' groups, faith groups, youth centres and charities.
-Members of the Enfield Faith Forum were invited to comment on the proposed polling scheme. - 23.
+The ARO's submission which included the methodology, approach and proposals was made available on the Council website from 5 August and at Enfield Civic Centre. - 21.
+As part of the consultation process, all London Borough of Enfield councillors, the Members of Parliament for Enfield's three parliamentary constituencies, the Greater London Assembly Member for Enfield & Haringey, and agents for candidates who have stood in London Borough of Enfield elections in recent years were invited to respond to the consultation via email. - 22.
+The public consultation was advertised on the Council website, the Council's social media channels, internal staff channels, clear channel boards around the borough, in local newspapers (Enfield Independent, The Albanian, Parikiaki and Avrupa), Council e-newsletters and at ward forums. - 23.
+The consultation was forwarded to around 480 community groups including disability groups, sports clubs, residents' groups, faith groups, youth centres

+- and charities.
+Members of the Enfield Faith Forum were invited to comment on the proposed polling scheme. - 24.
 The Council's Staff Disability Working Group were also invited to comment on the accessibility of polling places in the borough.